tedikehara/Abyiss-Project/README.md

 README.md

 How to use:
-run the python script and copy the http path from terminal to web browser to access the local host
+Run the python script and copy the http path from terminal (in mycase as example: "http://127.0.0.1:5000/") to web browser to access the local host